StealthStuff/danieldrazhi/README.md

 o Invest in materials specifically designed for this purpose, such as electromagnetic shielding paint, double-pane vibration-dampened glass, and acoustic drywall.

-# 3. Building a house with comprehensive protection against terahertz scanners, ultrasound, radar, or LIDAR- based systems (light detection and ranging), and preventing them from seeing into your home.
+# 3.Developing a building with extensive security and privacy safeguards against terahertz scanners, ultrasound, radar, or LIDAR- based systems (light detection and ranging), and preventing them from seeing into your home.

 ## 1. Faraday Cage